Eurovision Choir 2019: Location

-Gothenburg is the second-largest city in Sweden and the fifth-largest in the Nordic countries.

-Venue

 After initial reports in February 2018, it was confirmed on 8 July 2018 that the second edition of the Eurovision Choir would be held in the Swedish city of Gothenburg.
 The proposed venue was the 14,000-seat Scandinavium arena.
 However, on 18 December 2018, it was confirmed that Partille Arena would host the competition.

 Format

 Competing countries who are members of the European Broadcasting Union (EBU) are eligible to participate in Eurovision Choir.
 Ten countries participated at the second edition of the contest.
 Each competing country was represented by a professional choir, and in the first round each performed a choral piece lasting no more than four minutes in length.
 Each piece may include singular or several musical works or of a free genre; but must contain national or regional influence from the participating country.
 Three choirs are invited to perform a second, 3 minute set after which the winner is announced.

 The winning choir were presented with a trophy and awarded with a trip to attend the 11th edition of the World Choir Games held in Flanders, Belgium in July 2020.